Loading…

 Selita Ammondt

-Ms. Ammondt is a GIS Analyst and Restoration Ecologist at River Design Group based in Whitefish, MT, a private consulting firm offering stream and wetland restoration and water resources engineering services.
-Selita specializes in geospatial analysis and cartography, and ecological...
+Ms. Ammondt is a Senior Wetland Scientist and GIS Analyst at River Design Group, now part of SWCA Environmental Consultants, based in Whitefish, MT.
+Offering stream and wetland restoration and water resources engineering services, RDG/SWCA works in public and private sectors to offer...
 Read More →

 Wednesday April 16, 2025 8:25am - 8:55am MDT